Chris Alldridge Not exhibiting this year due to Covid 19 restrictions

 My love of gardening has influenced my painting and understanding of nature’s colours and form.

-I find being creative restful and bring balance into my life, in much the same way meditation does.
+I find being creative restful as it brings balance into my life, in much the same way meditation does.
 I also find creativity exciting, often following an impulse that I cannot predict where it will lead.
+I bring a lot of playfulness into my own work and my teaching, as this allows me (and those I work with) to be aware of unhelpful self-judgements and criticisms.
+The work I do makes me very happy!

 Working as a garden designer, it is not surprising to find that plants and plant material are integral to my art.
 More than the flowers and leaves themselves, I have a love of their skeletons and structures in particular; seed heads, grasses, branches and trunks.
 I am passionate about texture and pattern, and natural forms that resound in our collective subconscious.
 I hope to capture the ephemeral effects of light and atmosphere creating landscapes to dream in.
 Working as a garden designer, it is not surprising to find that plants and plant material are integral to my art.
 More than the flowers and leaves themselves, I have a love of their skeletons and structures in particular; seed heads, grasses, branches and trunks.
 I am passionate about texture and pattern, and natural forms that resound in our collective subconscious.
 I hope to capture the ephemeral effects of light and atmosphere creating landscapes to dream in.